maarten-pennings/Lego-Mindstorms/ms4/faq.md

 in the second test setup, the hub drives the LED matrix in mode 0 (level output).
 The most fancy mode (mode 2, different color/brightness per LED pixel) is not supported by the standard test firmware ("play" slot).

+Even cooler: if - in test mode - we pair a color sensor with the 3x3 LED matrix, the hub drives the matrix in mode 1: the color sensed by the color sensor is send to the LED matrix - a color copier.

 I did not yet succeed in controlling the LED matrix from _plain_ Word Blocks.
 I do have a Python solution (see other question and answer below).